fredie7/accenture_assignment/README.md

 #### Customer Segmentation
 Chosen to group customers by behavior instead of treating everyone the same.
 Supports: How should marketing, pricing, and retention differ by segment?
-Value: Turns raw metrics into actionable customer personas.
+Value: Turns raw metrics into insightful customer personas.

 ### AI-Multi-Agentic Decision Support System
 The AI solution was architected around a Retrieval-Augmented Generation (RAG) approach, where policy compliance and business rules are embedded and retrieved contextually at query time.
 This ensures that responses are rooted in approved policies and compliance constraints.